EURO GOVT-Euro zone bonds fall across board on stimulus concerns

 bank stimulus that has buoyed financial markets this year might

-the Bank of Japan announced no new measures to stem bond market
+Bunds after the Bank of Japan announced no new measures to stem

 Investors were also wary of adding to their exposure to